 50 Which, as with custom and usage, must generally be proven by expert opinion evidence.

 51 M.J.B.
 Enterprises Ltd. v.
-Defence Construction (1951) Ltd., 1 S.C.R.
-619, 7 W.W.R.
-681 at paras 27 and 29; Pacific National Investments Ltd. v.
-Victoria (City), 2000 SCC 64, 2000 CSC 64 at paras 30–31.
-See also, Hall on Interpretation, supra note 40 at 180–181.
+Defence Construction (1951) Ltd. 1 S.C.R.
+619 7 W.W.R.
+681 at 27 and 29; Pacific National Investments Ltd. v.
+Victoria (City), 2000 SCC 64, 2000 CSC 64 at 30–31.
+See also, Hall on Interpretation, supra note 42 at 180–181.
 Courts will not imply a term simply because it is reasonable to do so, but only when it is necessary, and will only imply those terms that (a) the contracting parties clearly and objectively intended and (b) do not contradict the written words of the contract.
-The 'implication of the term must have a certain degree of obviousness to it…if there is evidence of a contrary intention, on the part of either party, an implied term may not be found.'
+The 'implication of the term must have a certain degree of obviousness to it … if there is evidence of a contrary intention, on the part of either party, an implied term may not be found.'
 Double N Earthmovers Ltd. v Edmonton (City), 2007 SCC 3 at 31–32.

-55 The Commercial List has issued a 'Practice Direction' which sets out the type of matters which may be listed on the Commercial List.
-This provision contains a 'basket clause' which permits for listing any 'such other commercial matters as the judge presiding over the Commercial List may direct to be listed'.
-Consolidated Practice Direction Concerning the Commercial List, effective July 1, 2014 at Part II(1).
+55 The Commercial List has issued a 'Practice Direction', which sets out the type of matters that may be listed on the Commercial List.
+This provision contains a 'basket clause', which permits for listing any 'such other commercial matters as the judge presiding over the Commercial List may direct to be listed'.
+Consolidated Practice Direction Concerning the Commercial List, effective 1 July 2014 at Part II(1).

 56 There is also the 'Commercial Division' of the Quebec courts.